 Security Printing in the Digital Age

 Digital printing technologies are finding an ever-increasing role in the production of secure documents, particularly in areas that require low setup costs and the individualisation of documents with unique or sequential features.
-One could even say that these technologies are changing the dynamics of security printing, given that many new security features are now being developed for application by digital printing.
+This is seeing the development of digitally-specific security print design features.
+What are they and how do you incorporate them in to your security document?

 All those registering for this seminar will receive a complimentary printed copy of Reconnaissance’s new publication Printing Beyond Colour: Commercial Innovations for Security Print, worth £200.
 This 60-page review offers informative technical analyses of latest generation inks and digital printing techniques and how these could be adapted and applied to the security world.